bmurrtech/0-100-days-cloud-engineer/README.md

 <br>![alt_text](./images/gitbash-install.jpg)

-- Next, using terminal or Windows Powershell, wyou want to `scp` the .ovf file to your ProxMox home folder.
+- Next, using terminal or Windows Powershell, you want to `scp` the .ovf file to your ProxMox home folder.
 Type the following:

 ```sh
 scp C:\Users\[user]\[directory]\Free-VLM-VMware-OVF-64bit\Free-VLM-VMware-OVF-64bit\[filename].ovf roo@[your_proxmox_ip]:/root/`